RaheelMN/git_ecommerce/README.md

 Error Handling__

-Error handling code is implemented in php using error_handling.php in include folder All errors in php are captured in stored in log file and code is generated for user.
+Error handling code is implemented in php using error_handling.php.
+All errors in php are captured in stored in log file and code is generated for user's browser.

 htaccess__

-Routing controls are handled by .htaccess file and there is restriction on access to resources.
+Routing controls are handled by .htaccess file and there are restrictions on access to resources like images.